basecamp/policies/index.md

 ---
 title: 'Policies and Terms of Service'
-description: 'All the policies and legal stuff for 37signals customers.
+description: 'All the policies and legal stuff for Sidenote customers.
 We try to make all our policies as clear, fair, and readable as possible.'
 ---

 # Policies, Terms, and Legal Stuff